1. Algorithm AT&T Bell Labs

 Google Cirq

 Google releases Cirq, designed specifically for near-term quantum hardware with precise control over qubit placement and gate timing.
-Tailored to their Sycamore processor.
+Later used to program its Sycamore processor.

 10. SDK / Language Microsoft